mattcollier/noxious/README.md

 [these instructions](http://jonathanmh.com/installing-io-js-ubuntu-digital-ocean-droplet/). npm, node package manager will be included with the other io.js binaries.
 ######npm
-Once you have a working npm installation, **as root**, installing the following modules globally with the following commands:
+Once you have a working npm installation, **as root**, installing the following modules globally with the following command:
 ```
 npm install node-gyp -g
-npm install atom-shell -g
 ```
 ######Clone and build
 Next, as a **regular user**, clone this repository into the folder of your choice: